Financial Planner Service Trust Agreement

 (d) the premises

-(e) budgeting, forecast, bookkeeping, accounting, and debt collection services
+(e) budgeting, forecasting, bookkeeping, accounting, and debt collection services

 (f) marketing, corporate design, and identity and brand awareness